Why Your Clean Claim Rate Is a Provider Data Problem in Disguise

 Last week, I wrote about the historic arrival of the National Provider Directory on April 9.
 This week I want to be more specific about what the NPD delivers, because […]

-The $125 Billion Problem: Where Bad Provider Data Enters the Revenue Cycle
+The $125 Billion Problem: Where Inaccurate Provider Data Enters the Revenue Cycle

 If you run a billing and coding operation, you already know that denied claims are expensive.
 What many revenue cycle leaders underestimate is how much of that expense traces directly […]